Testing collapse models with Bose-Einstein-Condensate interferometry: Two-mode description of CSL

 The first term in the Hamiltonian describes the free rotation around the $z$-axis of the generalized Bloch sphere at an angular frequency given by the energy difference $\epsilon$ between the two involved modes.
-The second term accounts for atom-atom interactions in the condensate to lowest order close to the equator, $\hbar \zeta=2 (\diff \mu/ \diff n )_{n=0}$, where $n$ is the population difference (i.e.~two times the $\mathsf{J}_z$-eigenvalue) and $\mu$ is the chemical potential \cite{Javanainen1997PhaseDispersion}.
-CSL in second quantization contributes the Lindblad generator
+The second term accounts for atom-atom interactions in the condensate to lowest order close to the equator, $\hbar \zeta=2 (\diff \mu/ \diff n )_{n=0}$, where $\mu$ is the chemical potential \cite{Javanainen1997PhaseDispersion}.